-The bottom line consists of 6 letters.
-The first two digits XY (=DI) describe the output mode.
-The third letter (A) represents the manufacturing year (4 = 2014, 5 = 2015, etc).
+The bottom line consists of 7 letters.
+The first digit (=A) is part of the sensor name, the second two digits XY (=DI) describe the output mode.
+The letter A represents the manufacturing year (4 = 2014, 5 = 2015, etc).
 The last three digits (BCD) represent an alphanumeric tracking code.
 That code can be decoded by Sensirion only and allows for tracking on batch level through production, calibration and testing - and will be provided upon justified request.

 If viewed from below pin 1 is indicated by triangular shaped cut in the otherwise rectangular die pad.
-The dimensions of the triangular cut are shown in Figure 8 through the labels T1 & T2.
+The dimensions of the triangular cut are shown in Figure 7 through the labels T1 & T2.

-Figure 7 Top view of the STS3x-DIS illustrating the laser marking.
+Figure 6 Top View of the STS3xA-DIS illustrating the laser marking.